UD-Math-Data-Science-1/notes/_sources/clustering/k-means.md

 km2.predict([ [-2,-1],[1,2] ])
 ```

-Next, we calculuate the silhouettes for the samples and plot the blobs using color to show cluster membership and dot size to indicate the silhouette value.
+Next, we calculate the silhouettes for the samples and plot the blobs using color to show cluster membership and dot size to indicate the silhouette value.

 ```{code-cell} ipython3
 blobs["sil2"] = silhouette_samples(X,blobs["km2"])